Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

 \subsubsection{Validation Latency}

 The validation latency refers to the time taken to validate and commit the block with ledger update.
 This latency is defined as the latency for step 9 in Fig. \ref{fig:mainFig}.
 All transactions in the same block are sequentially validated, but committed to the ledger all together as a batch.
 Therefore, they have the identical validation latency from each other.
-Note that the validation latency may vary according to peers.
-In this paper, this latency is measured at the endorsing peer.
+Note that the validation latency may vary according to peer's type.
+In this article, this latency is measured at the endorsing peer.